MileHacker Logo

 • Market Photography: Be respectful when taking photos; ask permission before snapping pictures of vendors and their wares.
 Watch belongings in crowded areas.

-• Heroes Square: Available for public access 24/7, no entrance fee.
-Best to go during daylight for clear views.
+• Heroes Square: Open to the public 24/7, no entrance fee.
+Best visited during daylight for clear views.

 When visiting markets, maintain a low profile and secure your belongings.
 Crowded areas may attract pickpockets.